SomeAspy/aspy.dev/.github/README.md

 My Personal website that I work on in my free time.

+Now a complete ground up rewrite in TSX!

 It may not look the best but I'm proud of it.
 I'm not good with reactive libraries or CSS, but its been a lot of fun and a great learning experience working on this.
 When I started this project I had no idea how CSS or JSX worked.

 This site also incorporates some stuff for its subdomains, like the stuff under /external